 The Two Types of Fluoride Treatment

-Individuals looking for fluoride treatments in TX should be aware of the two types of fluoride treatment.
+Individuals looking for fluoride treatments should be aware of the two types of fluoride treatment.
 Fluoride alone isn’t enough to prevent tooth decay, but understanding the sources of fluoride will help ensure that you are getting the right amount.

 Topical Fluoride Treatment